 It’s worth noting that dogs, in particular, have more endocannabinoid receptors located in their brain than us humans.
 This makes them much more sensitive and susceptible to cannabinoid’s effects.
 This inherently means that pet owners must do their research, and consult with their veterinarian, before giving their pet certain cannabinoids.

 Let’s begin with the (in)famous Tetrahydrocannabinol (THC).
 While we know that THC offers psychoactive effects, it does hold therapeutic value when consumed in trace amounts.
 Less than 0.3% THC is present in our full spectrum hemp oil products, and has been proven to offer no psychoactive effects when high levels of CBD is present.
 On its own, THC is intoxicating and harmful for the extremely sensitive systems of our beloved fur babies.
-But combined (in trace amounts) with other cannabinoids, it can help enhance their therapeutic properties.
+But according to this NCBI study, THC (in trace amounts) combined with other cannabinoids can help enhance their therapeutic properties.

 Cannabichromene (CBC) is a non-psychoactive cannabinoid found in small amounts in the cannabis sativa plant.
-CBC is known for its anti-inflammatory, antibacterial, and antifungal properties.
+As reported by an article in the National Library of Medicine, CBC is known for its anti-inflammatory, antibacterial, and antifungal properties.
 Generally, CBC produces a more powerful effect when combined with other cannabinoids.

-Cannabigerol (CBG) is another non-psychoactive cannabinoid that offers tremendous therapeutic benefits.
+Cannabigerol (CBG) is another non-psychoactive cannabinoid that may offer tremendous therapeutic benefits.
 It is known to be the chemical precursor to several other cannabinoids, giving it the “mother” title.
-While there is no scientific evidence that suggests it’s the precursor to all cannabinoids, it is in fact the precursor of THC, CBD and CBC.
-The potential benefits of full spectrum hemp oil with CBG include its ability to increase appetite and regulate mood and has strong affinities for the urinary and GI tracts and the brain.
-Again, when CBG is combined with other cannabinoids, it enhances their therapeutic properties.
+While there is no scientific evidence that suggests it’s the precursor to ALL cannabinoids, it is in fact the precursor of THC, CBD and CBC.
+The potential benefits of full spectrum hemp oil with CBG, as shown in two studies from PMC and the National Library of Medicine, include its ability to increase appetite and regulate mood and has strong affinities for the urinary and GI tracts and the brain.
+Again, when CBG is combined with other cannabinoids, it enhances the therapeutic properties of those other cannabinoids.

 Cannabidiol (CBD) is the most talked about non-intoxicating cannabinoid in the cannabis industry.
-Scientists believe CBD holds anti-neuroinflammatory properties that may help in reducing the misfiring of brain cells.
-In fact, in one study, researchers observed that dogs suffering from intractable idiopathic epilepsy experienced less seizures when they consumed CBD.
-Other studies suggest that CBD could help in relieving unwanted symptoms associated with osteoarthritis in dogs.
-On its own, CBD holds powerful therapeutic value.
-But when combined with other cannabinoids, its effects are greatly enhanced.
+In a PMC study on the “Review of the neurological benefits of phytocannabinoids,” scientists believe that CBD holds anti-neuroinflammatory properties that may support normal healthy brain activity and function.
+In fact, in one study posted on the Journal of the American Veterinary Medical Association, researchers observed that dogs suffering from a disease that causes seizures experienced less seizures when they consumed CBD.
+Other studies suggest that CBD could help in relieving unwanted symptoms associated with pain and discomfort associated with eroding tissue in dogs.
+On its own, CBD may provide powerful therapeutic value.
+But when combined with other cannabinoids, its effects are typically greatly enhanced.

 While these benefits are thought provoking and compelling, more studies are desperately needed, as each animal responds differently to certain cannabinoids.
 Still, pet owners are noticing positive differences in their pets with the use of cannabinoids, and that anecdotal evidence shouldn’t be ignored.